mojoatomic/rdcp/wiki/Basic-Usage.md

 ```

 Notes:
-- Request correlation: You can optionally send X-RDCP-Request-ID (UUID).
-If present and invalid, the adapters return RDCP_REQUEST_ID_INVALID (400).
+- Request correlation: If you provide X-RDCP-Request-ID (UUID), adapters echo it back as X-Request-Id on all RDCP responses.
+If omitted, a new UUID is generated and returned in X-Request-Id.
+If provided but invalid, adapters return RDCP_REQUEST_ID_INVALID (400).
 - Rate limit headers: When rate limiting is enabled, adapters emit standard draft-7 headers (RateLimit, RateLimit-Policy, RateLimit-Remaining, RateLimit-Reset) and Retry-After on limited responses.
 Legacy X-RateLimit-* headers can be enabled via headersMode: 'x'.
 - Audit failure behavior:
   - failureMode: 'ignore' – audit write failures are ignored (default)